-The ultimate outcome of the cycle may be exactly the same either way (a failed cycle), but patients would probably prefer to have an embryo transfer and then not be pregnant as opposed to being called and told that their embryos have stopped developing and therefore they will not have an embryo transfer at all.
+The ultimate outcome of the cycle might be exactly the same either way (a failed cycle), but many couples would prefer to have an embryo transfer and then not be pregnant as opposed to being called and told that their embryos have stopped developing and therefore they will not have an embryo transfer procedure.

 Our IVF program and many others perform blastocyst transfers in selected cases.
 Most IVF centers (including ours) that perform day 5 transfers have selection criteria for deciding which cases are transferred on day 3 versus day 5.
-The criteria often involve a minimum number of fertilized eggs or a minimum number of good-quality embryos on day 3.
+The criteria often involve a minimum number of fertilized eggs or a minimum number of embryos that are still developing on day 3.

-In our IVF program, we (currently) usually perform day 3 transfers for couples with less than 4 day 3 embryos that look "good", and day 5 transfers for couples with 4 or more high grade day 3 embryos.
-This has been working well for us with very rare cases having no embryos available for transfer on day 5.
-Individual factors such as the age of the female partner, information from previous IVF cycles, etc., can play a part in our decision regarding the best day to do the transfer in an individual case.
+In our IVF program, we (currently - 2017) usually perform day 3 transfers for couples (female age under 37) with less than 3 day 3 embryos, and do day 5 transfers for couples with 3 or more day 3 embryos.
+This has been working well for us with rare cases having no embryos available for transfer on day 5.
+Individual factors are often important in making this decision, such as:

 Do blastocyst transfers correlate with higher pregnancy rates than day 3 transfers?